Visual design strategy at Forecast

-In Bridging the Gap, I explained how I used insights from user research to drive our product strategy.
+In Lean product design, I explained how I used insights from user research to drive our product strategy.
 Part of that strategy is crafting a visual identity and direction for the product.
 This chapter is about how I lead the design vision at the startup, helping realising the CEO's vision.
 As the only designer I was in charge of defining the visual direction in accordance with the branding guidelines.

 1. Information Architecture